-You may purchase hydrogen peroxide at any local pharmacy.
-Generally, they sell 3% solution, but 10% solution would work as well.
+You can purchase hydrogen peroxide at any local pharmacy.
+Any concentration from 3% to 10% should be fine.

-Make sure that at the moment you lower the splint into the flask, it is still smoldering, and you do not touch the solution.
+Make sure that the splint is still smoldering when you lower it into the flask, and don’t let it touch the solution.

 Dispose of solid waste along with household garbage.
 Pour solutions down the sink.
 Wash with an excess of water.

-Smoldering is a flameless and slow form of combustion.
-The organic substances on the surface of the splint react with the oxygen in the air.
-A splint smolders relatively slowly and over time may die away.
+Smoldering is a slow, flameless form of combustion – the organic substances on the surface of the splint are reacting with the oxygen in the air.
+Our splint smolders relatively slowly, and over time may cease to burn altogether.

-However, there are several ways to increase the reaction rate of a splint smoldering.
-For example, we can increase the concentration of the initial reagents.
-This is exactly what happens when we put the splint into the flask filled with almost pure oxygen.
-The splint is now surrounded by a much higher concentration of oxygen molecules than that found in air.
-Along with the increase of the temperature, this dramatically speeds up the rate of reaction and the splint ignites with a bright flame.
+However, there are several ways to increase the reaction rate of the smoldering splint.
+For example, we can increase the concentrations of the initial reagents.
+This is exactly why we put the splint into the flask filled with almost pure oxygen – we are surrounding the splint with a much higher concentration of oxygen molecules than can be found in air.
+This, along with the increase in temperature, dramatically speeds up the reaction rate, so the splint ignites with a bright flame.

-Where does oxygen come from in the flask?
+Where does the oxygen in the flask come from?

-Oxygen is produced by the decomposition of hydrogen peroxide as shown in the following reaction:
+The oxygen is produced via the decomposition of hydrogen peroxide as shown in the following reaction:

-Then, why can regular pharmaceutical grade hydrogen peroxide be stored for a long period of time (up to three years if the bottle remains unopened) without any signs of decomposition?
+Why, then, can regular pharmaceutical-grade hydrogen peroxide be stored for long periods of time (up to three years if the bottle remains unopened) without any sign of decomposition?
 The secret is in the reaction rate.
 On its own, hydrogen peroxide decomposes very slowly.
 We can, however, make this reaction proceed faster by using special accelerators known as catalysts.
-A catalyst significantly speeds up a reaction rate (sometimes even by a factor of several million!).
+Catalysts significantly speed up reaction rates – sometimes even by a factor of several million!

-The antibacterial effect of hydrogen peroxide is based on its decomposition.
-A fresh wound excretes drops of blood.
+The antibacterial effect of hydrogen peroxide is rooted in its decomposition.
+A fresh wound expels drops of blood.
 Blood, in turn, contains compounds that can accelerate the decomposition of hydrogen peroxide.
 Thus, upon contact with a wound, hydrogen peroxide decomposes and releases bubbles of oxygen.
-It’s important to understand that this isn’t “regular” oxygen.
-These are not O2 molecules but rather very active O∙ particles that eliminate any microbes in its presence.
-Upon collision with each other, these same particles bond together and produce molecular oxygen O2:
+It’s important to note that this isn’t “regular” oxygen; these are not O2 molecules, but rather very active O∙ particles that eliminate any microbes in their presence.
+Upon colliding with each other, these same particles bond together to produce molecular oxygen O2:

 2O∙ → O2